larsks/github-actions/slides.md

 name: Run pre-commit checks

 on:
+  push:
   pull_request:
   workflow_call:
 ```

-This workflow runs for pull requests (but can also be triggered manually).
+This workflow runs for pushes and pull requests (but can also be triggered manually or called from another workflow).

 ---